Frys, Saskatchewan

-Fry's, more commonly known as Frys, is a former locality in Antler Rural Municipality No. 61, Saskatchewan, Canada.
-The hamlet was approximately 10 km east of the town of Redvers along Highway 13 and the Canadian Pacific Railway line.
-Very little remains of the community of Fry's.
+Frys, also known as Fry's, is a former locality in the Rural Municipality of Antler No. 61, Saskatchewan, Canada.
+The community was approximately 10 km east of the town of Redvers along Highway 13 and the Canadian Pacific Railway line.
+Very little remains of the community of Frys.

-Fry's was named after James Henry Fry, who was the first postmaster from January 1, 1901 until his resignation on December 7, 1915 as well as a Justice of the Peace.
-The Fry's post office was in operation from January 1, 1901 until July 7, 1961 and was located at Sec 14 Twp 7 Rge 31 W1.
+Frys was named after James Henry Fry, who was the first postmaster from January 1, 1901 until his resignation on December 7, 1915 as well as a Justice of the Peace.
+Fry's post office was in operation from January 1, 1901 until July 7, 1961 and was located at Sec 14 Twp 7 Rge 31 W1.